Lanceback/SpaceCombat/README.md

 Currently, the Plasma Cannon will become available again after 10 turns, I might change this to require you to use Heal to repair it.

+Plans:
+  I may just make a dedicated server.
+  I need an ai in the game for singleplayer.

 I made this in about an hour.
 The idea was cool and I didnt want to loose it.
 I think the complexity kinda got away from me, but it was fun.
 I do intend to finish this and then remake it in python, then maybe Go just because I need more experience in that language.
 We'll see.